mkishi1221/create_names_v2/README.md

 7. "wordsAPI_pos" will no longr be used to sort keywords - the key "pos" will be used instead.

-## classes.name_style.py
+## classes.algorithm.py

 ### major changes
-1. Uses the new Name_Style class from ng_back_end repo
+1. Uses the new Algorithm class from ng_back_end repo
 2. Components are stored in a list of component/modifier pairs
 3. Added the new "Component" class
     a.
-Name Style "components" are a list of these objects
+Algorithm "components" are a list of these objects

 ## classes.keyword.py